 - Memory management is a brand new tool for one of the hot topics, sensor tags, for example.
 With Memory management, it is possible to verify changes of any memory address content within seconds.

 All this said, do not hesitate to contact us!
 In most cases, it is a win-win situation where you will get your problem solved or a question answered, and we get valuable feedback, which will help us in making our products even better.
-We are here to help you - send us an email!
+We are here to help you – send us a message!